 - Frequency.
-A single 30-day late payment on one credit card will have far less of an impact on your credit score than if you have many 30-day late payments on that and other credit accounts peppering your credit report.
+A single 30-day late payment’s affect on your credit score will be far less than if you have many 30-day late payments on multiple credit accounts peppering your credit report

 - Severity.
 Being behind on a credit card with a $100 balance is less damaging to your credit score than being late on one with a $10,000 balance.

 - Overall credit history.
 Credit scoring companies also take into account the full breadth of your credit history.
 If you skipped a big payment recently but you have a long and robust pattern of using many credit accounts responsibly, it may not hurt your scores as much as if you didn’t.
 According to FICO, a person who started with a 710 score but missed two payments might see a 180-point decrease, though a person who began with a score of 607 may see a 47 point decrease.